SESARLab/mfh-dl-performace-testing/thesis.md

 <sub>Table 13: Performance evaluation for Query 6</sub>

 Query 6 behave the same in Apache Hive, bound to a full table scan that requests 9,67 minutes to accomplish its execution.
-Apache Druid acts differently from  Query 4 and Query 5, with Query 6 Average response time of only 264 milliseconds.
+Apache Druid acts differently from  Query 4 and Query 5, with Query 6 average response time of only 264 milliseconds.

 <div style="page-break-after: always; visibility: hidden;"></div>